 Are there any assignments that haven’t been turned in?
 Obviously you should try to ensure this is never the case, but if it is, check with teachers to see if it is too late to turn in late work.
 Even if it only counts toward partial credit, that’s better than a missing assignment.

 Many final projects are due at the end of the year, and it can be a lot of work at one time.
 Make sure that your child is giving time to each project and nothing is overlooked.
-Are they ready for their book reports, art projects, science labs, community service projects, and extracurricular commitments?
+Are they ready for their book reports, art projects, science reports, community service projects and extracurricular commitments?

 Is your kid keeping up with class work, notes, assignments, reading, and studying?
-Consider supervising a couple of study-buddy sessions before tests.
-Spring for pizza!
+Consider supervising a couple of study-buddy sessions (virtual or socially distanced) before tests.
 Kids learn from each other when they’re serious about good grades and motivated to do a little friendly competition.

 If issues are persisting or showing up for the first time, reach out to teachers, coaches, guidance counselors, even other parents.
 Sometimes, spring fever is the culprit.
 Other times, it could be more serious.
 If you need a professional tutor, get help now – maybe extend it over the summer.

 You’ve shown your commitment to school success all year.
-You’ve been your kid’s most avid cheerleader and encourager.
-You’ve weathered the occasional setbacks and celebrated the victories.
-Kids have been working hard all year, so it’s natural they want to wind down early.
+You’ve been your kid’s most avid cheerleader and encourager throughout a STRESSFUL school year.
+You’ve weathered the setbacks, changes, “new normal,” more changes and celebrated the victories.
+Kids have been working hard all year, so it’s natural they want to wind down early, especially this year.
 But it’s our job as the adults in their lives to help keep them on track, to teach them responsibility, and to show them how good it feels to reach the finish line.